Ensuring that your website is optimized for mobile search is essential if you don’t want to miss out on key traffic and potential customers.

 What does Mobile Responsive Design Mean?

-Responsive web design (RWD) is an approach to web design that makes web pages render well on a variety of devices and window or screen sizes.
+Responsive web design is an approach used to web design that makes web pages render well on a variety of screen sizes, devices, and windows.
 Mobile-optimization only does this for mobile devices.

 Here are some very important rules to consider when optimizing for mobile search: